Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks: Experiments

-Table~\ref{tab:Attack success rate} shows the attack success rate results.
-Note that the table also includes results for PointConv~\cite{wu2019pointconv}, a model that was not included in the computation of coefficients in Tables~\ref{tab_pointnet},~\ref{tab_pointnet++}, and~\ref{tab_dgcnn}.
-As expected, the Baseline method achieves the highest success rate, since it is a white-box attack that uses a particular target DNN model to figure out which points are the most important for that model.
-However, the Proposed method, although it is a no-box attack, comes fairly close on PointNet++, DGCNN, and PointConv, with differences in the range of 2--4\% on the Drop100 attack; it is also much better than the Random drop attack.
-The Proposed approach does not need access to the target DNN model and does not make any assumptions about the internal structure of the model.
+However, the Proposed attack, which utilizes intrinsic data features, comes fairly close on PointNet++, DGCNN, and PointConv, with differences in the range of 2--4\% on the Drop100 attack; it is also much better than the Random drop attack.
+The Proposed approach does not does not make any assumptions about the internal structure of the model.
 Moreover, its performance across different DNN models is fairly consistent; its attack success rates vary by up to 5\% for Drop100 and 13\% for Drop200 across different DNN models.
 Meanwhile, the Baseline's success rate varies by 20\% for Drop100 across different DNNs, and over 30\% for Drop200.
 This indicates better generalization of the Proposed method compared to the Baseline approach, even if its success rate is not as high.